TFSA – Tax Free Savings Account – Save $1,000’s

 One really important thing, don’t ever over contribute!
 The tax man will get you.
 Also if you pull out any money from a tfsa, you cannot re contribute that money into your tfsa the same year. ( If your maxed)

 Ie. It’s 2017 You have a maxed out Tfsa at $52,000.
 You see that shiny 2014 Lotus Exige (my dream car) and the owner needs money.
 He’s posting it for $40,000.
 Naturally you low ball him and agree to buy it for 35k.
 Sweet!
-Congrats, now come pick my ass up.
+Congrats, now come pick me up!
 After a couple months you decide you don’t want it anymore.
 It has too much power, and too many ladies keep heckling you….
 You call me up.
 Hey Rob you want that lotus?
 I’ll sell it to ya for 35k.
 Sure I say here’s 35 thousand.

 You would like to re contribute that back to your tfsa right away.
 Then you remember that great article you read awhile back about tfsa’s.
 It told ya if your maxed out for contribution room you can’t put the money you took out until the following year, Next January.
-Sorry guess its going into that ugly savings account until next year.
+Sorry guess its going into that ugly savings or chequing account until next year.

 How Do You Find Remaining Room